We go for a spin on Kawasaki’s unofficial scrambler, a bike guaranteed to set your world (and your trousers) on fire…

 There have been special editions of the W800 with fancy paint jobs and extra shiny bits, but nothing really to get excited about.
 And then comes this: a W800 with scrambler bars, bobber seat, gorgeously painted tank, knobbly tyres and peace shattering high-level exhaust.
 The result is a bike that suddenly makes you sit up and take note, except this isn’t a bike built by Kawasaki, with all the R&D and marketing clout at their disposal; it is instead the brainchild of a modest Kawasaki dealership up in Huddersfield; the owner, Jason Lodge, so fond of turning W800s into Scramblers that he’s started something of a production line of them, and by all accounts, is doing a roaring trade.

 The bike is certainly an experience to ride.
 More than that it’s an experience to behold.
 Open a garage door to the sight of it and you get that shiver of excitement knowing that you’re about to take it for a good long blast.

 Start the motor.
 WAROOOP.
 We work on an old estate, the type with an imposing manor house and a few businesses in converted barns.
-There’s a three or four mile loop road that winds its way around the estate.
+There’s a three or four-mile loop road that winds its way around the estate.
 Even at the far end of that you can still hear this thing start and go.
 It is a deep, dark, bassy sound.
-Probably too loud to be honest, with no baffles to drown out the noise (a twin pipe option means one either side).
+Probably too loud to be honest, with no baffles to drown out the noise (a twin-pipe option means one on either side).

 The suspension travel and ground clearance isn’t up to much either (not with the centre stand still in place), with it wallowing and crashing over terrain that even the V-Strom 1000 coped much better with.
 So really, it’s a scrambler in name alone, and not something you’d really consider taking scrambling.